 Parkinson’s Disease Causes Tremors and Impacts Mobility

-Parkinson’s disease (sometimes referred to as Parkinson disease) is a condition that causes some brain cells to die, particularly those making dopamine to die.
-The impacted brain cells help control movement and coordination, so as the disease progresses, patients with Parkinson’s disease experience significant shaking (tremors) and stiffness.
+Parkinson’s disease (sometimes referred to as Parkinson disease) is a condition that causes some brain cells to die.
+The brain cells that are affected help control movement and coordination, so as the disease progresses, people with Parkinson’s disease experience significant shaking (tremors) and stiffness.
 Parkinson’s disease was named after James Parkinson, an English physician who first described it in 1816.
-It is also called paralysis agitans or shaking palsy.
-About one million adults in the United States have Parkinson’s disease, particularly those that are responsible for making dopamine.
+It is also called Parkinsonism, paralysis agitans or shaking palsy.

 Symptoms, Diagnosis & Outlook

-If you are diagnosed with Parkinson’s disease, your symptoms might be mild at first.
-You might have a mild tremor or the feeling that one leg is slightly stiff or dragging.
+Signs and symptoms of Parkinson’s disease might be mild at first.
+Early symptoms of Parkinson’s might include a mild tremor or the feeling that one leg is slightly stiff or dragging.
 You may also have trouble with handwriting.
 These symptoms can affect one or both sides of the body.
 Early symptoms can also include constipation and loss of smell.

 - Rigid or stiff muscles